aguirreSL/fitnessFriendsChallenge/README.md

 - **Database**: SQLite for development, with easy scalability to PostgreSQL or other databases for production.

 ## TODO
-- Prevent minus on Fitness level when registering a new user
+- Prevent minus on Fitness level when registering a new user [v]
-- Date type misaligned at register form
+- Date type misaligned at register form [v]
+- Hide request to join from group if user is already part of it
 - Send invitation (list correctly the challenges on each fitness group)
 - Send invitation (only show appropriated fields depending on the invite type)
 - Create manager role for fitness groups